Patch-Level Tokenization with CNN Encoders and Attention for Improved Transformer Time-Series Forecasting: Experimental setup

 \subsubsection{Seeding}

 To ensure a fair and reproducible evaluation, two independent datasets were generated using random seeds 42 and 101 for training and testing, respectively.
 Both datasets follow identical data generation and preprocessing pipelines.
-There are 10,000 samples in each dataset.
 All proposed and baseline models are trained exclusively on the training dataset and evaluated on the held-out test dataset.